lucidworks/solr/solr/modules/external-files/README.md

 A directory for each shard in the collection.
 For example if the collection has 5 shards there will be 5 shardId folders.
 Document ids are partitioned by the ExternalFileUtil using the DocRouter that is used by the collection.
-Currently only the CompositeId router is supported with support for both id and shardKey routing.
+Currently, only the CompositeId router is supported with support for both id and shardKey routing.

 #### partitions